Dog Bites and Animal Attack Overview

 The animal owner is responsible for bringing up these defenses in their case.
 They have the burden of proof to convince a jury of their arguments.

 What Damages Are Available After an Animal Attack?

 Depending on the seriousness of injuries resulting from an animal attack, you may recover the following:

 In some cases, you may also get punitive damages.
 These damages punish someone for their behavior.
 The wrongdoer's conduct must be more than negligent.
 It needs to be intentional or reckless.
 An example would be if a dog owner knew their dog was very dangerous but let it run off-leash often.
 This owner and their dog lived close to a school.
 As a result of the owner being reckless in allowing their dog to run around, the dog attacks a nearby child.
 It's likely a jury would award punitive damages here.

 Related Dog Bite Injury Resources

-If an animal has bitten you or a loved one, you may be entitled to recover damages for any injuries that resulted.
-Determining your legal rights can be complicated, and it may be unclear who to bring a claim against, and to what sort of damages you are entitled.
-To help ensure that you receive just compensation, you should consider contacting a personal injury attorney with experience handling dog/animal bite cases.
+If an animal bites you or a loved one, you could recover damages for any injuries.
+Determining your legal rights can is complex.
+It may be unclear who to sue or what damages you can get.
+To help make sure you receive compensation, you should contact a local personal injury attorney who handles dog bite law or animal bite cases.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help